 - Failure to warn passengers about dangerous conditions onboard

 However, slip and falls aren’t the only way to get hurt on board a cruise.
-At Shaked Law Firm, we handle all types of ship accident claims in Miami, including accidents involving:
+At Shaked Law Personal Injury Lawyers, we handle all types of ship accident claims in Miami-Dade County, including accidents involving:

 - Swimming pool accidents and drowning